nerdyman/macos-pet-peeves/README.md

 - Workspace auto switches when last window is closed
 - Can't install customised window managers to resolve the keyboard & workspace issues without disabling security features
 - Some windows have a 1px gap at the top showing the background between the window and the menu
+- Cursor doesn't move to the active workspace when you switch to a workspace on another monitor using the keyboard

 ## Keyboard Usage

 - Tab navigation for dialogs is disabled by default
 - No way to navigate Mission Control windows with the keyboard
-- Cursor does not always follow when switching workspace or switching monitor with keyboard
+- Cursor does not always follow when switching workspace or switching monitor with keyboard (apps like MS Teams block focus switching somehow)
 - Delete key on external keyboard does not delete files in Finder
 - Home/End keys on external keyboard need custom keybindings to work
 - Can't switch to a different workspace on another monitor using the keyboard